Couples Therapy in Falls Church, VA

 Many couples believe their main problem is communication.
 In reality, communication difficulties are often a symptom of deeper relational patterns shaped by attachment styles—the ways we learned to connect, seek closeness, and respond to conflict in relationships.
 These patterns influence how partners interpret each other’s actions, react to stress, and attempt to meet emotional needs.

-When Couples Therapy Can help
+When Couples Therapy Can help in Falls Church, VA and NY

 Couples therapy helps partners understand these patterns and interrupt the negative cycles that keep them stuck.
 By increasing awareness, emotional safety, and new relational skills, couples can move toward a more secure and supportive connection.